Best Crypto Exchanges in New Zealand

 • Supported Assets: More than 350 digital assets.

-• NZD Deposit Methods: Debit cards, credit cards, and Apple Pay.
+• NZD Deposit Methods: Debit cards and credit cards.

 Is Crypto Regulated in New Zealand?